clarete/taningia/README.md

 certain type of comunication: The _near_ realtime one.
 This library has the XMPP protocol as its base for things we call _comunication_ and the Atom standard (XML) for describing content.

+It also has some other cool stuff if you want to save time but still write some C code.
+You can check our linked list implementation and some other cool stuff like our string buffer.

 ## How it works